feldera/dist-design/multihost.md

     Batches being merged would be one-eighth the size.
 Our mergers *should* adapt to this OK because of the approach they use now.

+- Micro-workers without migration: Scale out and in by adjusting the amount of CPU available to a pipeline, without migrating anything at all and without changing the number of workers.

+- Micro-workers with per-host scale-in/out: Scale out and in by adjusting the amount of CPU available to a pipeline, without migrating anything at all.
+However, we do change the number of workers on each host: we can "scale in" N workers into 1 worker by merging their spines, initially by just adding all of their batches into a single spine and then afterward the merger would fix it up so it performed better.
+"Scale out", which isn't as important, would split them somehow.

 [^1]: For cold scaling, there is no in-memory data.

+### Storage aspects for migrating data

+In AWS EC2, we use EBS, which is expensive and local-only.
+S3 is too high-latency for production use, and NVMe is not durable.

+Directions we could go for migrating data given the storage options:

+* Avoid the need to migrate data at all, using one of the above scaling techniques that don't (i.e. "micro-workers without migration" or "micro-workers with per-host scale-in/out").

+* Stick with our current sync-checkpoint-to-s3 and sync-checkpoint-from-s3 approach.
+This starts copying from EBS to s3 after a checkpoint is complete, and it copies from s3 to EBS before starting from a checkpoint.
+It will be slow for a full migration.

+* More closely integrate s3 sync rather than using rclone, by copying to and from s3 in the background.
+We could start running before sync from s3 was complete, and we could start copying data to s3 before a checkpoint.
+This would have less delay than currently.

+* Directly operate on s3 but use a local NVMe "instance store" as an ephemeral cache.
+Only a completed checkpoint to s3 would ensure durability, so the ephemeral NVMe would simply serve as a high-speed cache.
+Exactly once configuration could use EBS for journaling.